-A chemical peel requires little to no downtime after.
-A professional peel is far more powerful than at-home peels as they use highly-concentrated exfoliants.
+A professional peel is far more potent than at-home peels as they use highly-concentrated exfoliants.
 You can use peels for improving acne scars, crow’s feet, sun-damaged skin, wrinkling, and sagging.

 Microneedling really took off in the mid-90s, but innovation in the area continues to make it a hot topic today.
 With new technology, the minimally invasive procedure can improve the appearance of scars, boost collagen, and encourage hair growth.